CUH Logo

 Recovery

-- Discard the bulky dressings after two to three days, keeping the wound covered with a light dressing.
-The dressing needs to be changed regularly and can be used for up to 10 days.
+• Discard the bulky dressings after a maximum of seven days after surgery, keeping the wound covered with a light dressing.
+The dressing needs to be changed regularly and can be used for up to 14 days.
 This keeps the wound clean and dry.

-- If the wound is completely closed, wash your hands normally.
+• If the wound is completely closed then you can wash your hands normally.

 14 days post-operative care